npxkiwi/Electron-Shadcn-Vite/README.md

 # Electron Vite Shadcn
 A simple starter template for building Electron apps with Vite and Shadcn UI.
+If you find any errors or have made some better changes please make a pull request.

 ## 🚀 Features
 * ⚡ Vite for fast builds and HMR